priya-dwivedi/face_and_emotion_detection/Facial Detection, Recognition and Emotion Detection.md

    The image shows the emotion of "Surprise"

-   Let us see the result of the model trained:
+   Let us see the prediction of the model trained: